wuyichen24/coding-interview/docs/solution-patterns/Sliding_Window.md

    - Use 2 pointers (`left` and `right`) to define a sliding window `[left, right)`.
    - Repeatedly increase the sliding window by increasing the pointer `right` until it satisfies the criteria.
    - Repeatedly shrink the sliding window by decreasing the pointer `left` until it cannot satify the criteria anymore.
+- **Ask 3 questions when using sliding window**
+   - When should the window be expanded?
+   - When should the window be shrinked?
+   - When should the answers be updated?
 - **Code**
   ```java
   void slidingWindow(String s) {